 Echinacea and Prevention

 Though the jury is still out, the current theory is that echinacea upregulates the production of specific immune system cells, like natural killer cells (which help manage viral infections) and certain white blood cells.
-Echinacea may also inhibit viral proteins, meaning the viruses can’t accomplish their job of making you sick quite as easily.
+Echinacea may also inhibit viral proteins, meaning the viruses can’t accomplish their job of making you sick quite as easily (Source).

 This could be great news for those of us who are constantly getting the flu, RSV, or the common cold.
 But let’s dig a little deeper and ask: why are you constantly getting sick?

-So how do they “learn” which microbes are dangerous and which are not?
-This identification process is where gut health comes into play.
-We have several types of immune cells in the body, but one type is particularly crucial for immunity in the gut: B cells.
+We have several types of immune cells in the body, but one type is particularly crucial for gut immunity: B cells.
 B cells create antibodies and deploy them in the intestines.
+Quick reminder: antibodies are proteins that bind to and help kill their target.
+You can think of them as bullets that work against enemies.

 This is where echinacea might come into play.
 If the current theory is correct – that echinacea can help increase levels of specific immune cells, mainly white blood cells – echinacea may increase levels of B cells or the other cells they call on.